syncfusion-content/wpf-docs/wpf/SfDiagram/Getting-Started.md

 8. Initialize Layout

-Employees are initialized, populated in the diagram, and appearance for employees are defined.
+Employees are initialized, populated in the Diagram, and appearance for employees are defined.
 Now, place the nodes and connector by using the layout manager.
-The following code example shows how to initialize the LayoutManager, specify the layout as the DirectedTreeLayout and set it to the diagram.
+The following code example shows how to initialize the LayoutManager, specify the layout as the DirectedTreeLayout and set it to the Diagram.

 [XAML]